volunteer-hue2024/station_03_generative_adv_nw/README.md

 ### 👉 1.
 [Click here to view Functional Algorithm for GAN](./Readme_face_generation_withGAN.md)
 [Click for code](./Face_Generation_with_GAN.ipynb)
 ### 👇 2.
-Functional Algorithm using a pre-trained model
+Below is the Functional Algorithm for GAN that uses a pretrained generator model
 [click for code ](./10_Creative_AI_Generating_Art_with_Neural_Style_Transfer___Inference.ipynb) The program follows a streamlined process for generating synthetic images using a pre-trained model: